kailash-manasarovar/statement/docs/next-batch.md

 ## TODO: list

-### Jan-May 2023

-- Is this the moment to tell them about the impressions I was doing of her when walking through the tunnel on my way home from the conservatory, totally high, and probably just dosed up with a sedative kicking in.
-- There'll be footage of that.
-- I can still feel my face going into that position...
-I never knew what that was all about, hadn't a clue.
-Just a simple servant of the Lord.

-### May 2023

-1. May 2023: The lives of others.
-The message in the tweet (if you translate it) is astonishing.
-I can't believe I missed it all, it was so obvious.
-I guess this is proof I was totally out of my mind on herbs, drugs, hallucinogens, whatever.
-And, I guess many of the tweets I have posted in this police statement must be similarly breathtaking.

 ### August 2023

 - These dates have been tampered with: [Torus email](content/documents/emails/torus-scam-email-august-2023.pdf) because I was interacting with this recruiter in Cauterets at my desk in the hotel there, not at home.
 This Morgan McCarthy no longer exists on LinkedIn.
 I think this was part of the set up for me taking a job with Polygon with the Elon scam already in play.